incoresemi/uatg/docs/source/configuration_files.rst

 in the design as well as parameterize the test to exploit the hardware features to the fullest.

+.. warning:: It is paramount that the user's preferring their custom ``dut_config.yaml`` make sure that their file contains the ``ISA`` supported by the DUT as a parameter.
+UTG **will throw an error and exit** if the ISA argument is not present in the yaml.

 Sample ``dut_config.yaml``
 --------------------------